jonaash/DSL-learning-programming/README.md

-# How to build and run appliacation
+# How to Build and Run the Application

 There is an external GUI and a MPS project with languages.